Last Updated on

 Truth of Scripture- Yes!

-All of the above key wording and expression of biblical ideas are wonderful and based on the Truth of Scripture.
-However, I have observed a shortcoming in our efforts to grow our children (and often new adult believers) in the Truth of Who God is.
-The apostle Paul reminds the early church in his letter to the Corinthians,
+The key wording we use to express biblical ideas are wonderful and based on the Truth of Scripture.
+However, I’ve observed a shortcoming in our efforts to grow our children (and often new adult believers) in the Truth of the Gospel.
+The apostle Paul reminds the early church:

 “I gave you milk, not solid food, for you were not yet ready for it.”
 1 Corinthians 3:2

-An example of the milk we may share with children in our modern churches might be, “Jesus died on the cross so you can be in heaven with Him forever.”
+An example of the milk we may share with children in our modern churches might be:

-The truth of the gospel and the truth of God’s love for His people is expressed in these simple expressions that we share with young children.
-These basic truths are incredibly valuable and the foundation of our faith.
-This basic language in a child’s vocabulary is crucial to deeper understanding of the gospel.
+The truth of God’s love for His people is expressed in these simple expressions that we share with young children.
+These basic truths are the foundation of our faith.
+Using this basic language with our children is the crucial foundation to a deeper understanding of the gospel.

 What do we want our children to absorb?